Mother and baby.

 • Used as the base for maternal age and residence and measures of maternal quality as defined by billing codes submitted on the hospital record.

-South Carolina Department of Health and Environmental Control, Division of Biostatistics, Vital Statistics
+South Carolina Department of Public Health, Division of Biostatistics, Vital Statistics

 • Used to establish maternal race, gestation, birthweight, singleton, parity, and mode of delivery.

-• Based on birth records submitted to DHEC by delivering hospitals in South Carolina.
+• Based on birth records submitted to SCDPH by delivering hospitals in South Carolina.

-South Carolina Department of Health & Human Services, Medicaid recipient records
+South Carolina Department of Health and Human Services, Medicaid recipient records

 • Used to verify Medicaid as the payer.